 Sigh.
 Perhaps we could have just stayed home and ridden around town on the city bus a few times?

-But, then we would have missed the many magical moments that followed over the next few days.
-Avery soon realized that though the bus ride was fun, riding the Tower of Terror, going on safari and meeting Mickey Mouse ("Same as at home!" she squealed as she hugged him.) were more fun than any bus.
+But then we would have missed the magical moments that followed over the next few days.
+Avery soon realized that though the bus ride was fun, riding the Tower of Terror, going on safari, and meeting Mickey Mouse IRL were more fun than any bus.
 Even a double decker.

-We were soon put at ease however.
+We were soon put at ease.
 We learned you can call from anywhere within the resort and medical assistance will be there in minutes.
 There was even an ambulance station three minutes from our hotel.

 When Avery fell while we were at Epcot (the kid has two left feet, like her mother) we were taken care of immediately.
 She was fine…just a swollen upper lip (very Donald Duck-esque if you ask me) but it was comforting to know we had support for whatever we needed.